gyanko01/capstone/README.md

 - Work on design document

 ## Week 12:
--Fails of the week
+- Fails of the week
--Interpolation of quarterly data to daily data for assets and liabilities -### Successes of the week
+- Interpolation of quarterly data to daily data for assets and liabilities
+- ### Successes of the week
 - Found more Asset Liability Management Reinforcement Learning articles for reference
 - Created mappings susccessfully of all the  seets and liabilities columns included in the dataframe
 - Narrowed the dataset with limited number of institutions to match the 2052 Liquidity daily reporting requirements,i.e. indicating which institutions should submit the liquidity report daily